state-of-the-art/BlendNet/README.md

 ## Challenges

-But yeah, it's not easy - preemptible instances are quite unstable and usually could be terminated without any notification by the GCP engine in any minute.
+But yeah, it's not easy - preemptible instances are quite unstable and usually could be terminated without any notification by the GCP engine at any minute.
 So we need a system that will allow us to make sure that:

-1. We can easily run a number new instances by clicking just one button in Blender
+1. We can easily run many new instances by clicking just one button in Blender
 2. When the instance is terminated, we will not lose the render results
 3. It's cost-effective - the instances should live no more than required
     * When rendering is done - terminate the instances automatically
-    * Unavailable timeout - that will automatically stop the worker if it's not pinged by controller for a certain amount of time
+    * Unavailable timeout - that will automatically stop the worker if it's not pinged by a controller for a certain amount of time
-    * Resources are used near 100% to be sure we getting maximum for the money
+    * Resources are used near 100% to be sure we get maximum for the money
-    * Calculation of costs for user
+    * Calculation of costs for the user
-4. Communication are secured (HTTPS and basic auth will work here)
+4. Communication is secured (HTTPS and basic auth will work here)
-5. API of system is simple and available for anyone (for further support/adjustments)
+5. API of the system is simple and available for anyone (for further support/adjustments)

 ## Structure